LOGIN | JOIN | INFO | BENEFITS

 Farah O’Keefe had heard about the alleged “curse” of the Women’s Western Amateur medalist.
 She was determined to break it.

-The Texas rising sophomore did just that on Saturday, outlasting Elise Lee, of Irvine, California, 2 up in the final of the 124th Women’s Western Amateur at Onwentsia Club.
-A match with plenty of fireworks on the closing nine ended on a quiet note, as Lee made bogey on the 18th and eventually conceded the winning putt.
+A match with plenty of fireworks on the closing nine ended on a quiet note, as Lee made a bogey on the 18th and eventually conceded the winning putt.
 After the two exchanged a hug, O’Keefe started pumping her fist and celebrating.

 “The adrenaline is still going pretty good right now,” O’Keefe said.
 “They say it’s the curse of the medalist, so I was trying to prove that wrong.
 That was just the excitement of the whole week coming out.”

 In winning at Onwentsia – the site of the first Women’s Western Amateur – O’Keefe became the first medalist to win the W.A.
 Alexander Cup since Marissa Wenzler in 2021.
-She joins a list of champions that includes legends like Patty Berg, Louise Suggs and Nancy Lopez, as well as modern standouts like Cristie Kerr, Brittany Lang, Stacy Lewis and Ariya Jutanugarn.
+She joins a list of champions that includes legends like Patty Berg, Louise Suggs, and Nancy Lopez, as well as modern standouts like Cristie Kerr, Brittany Lang, Stacy Lewis, and Ariya Jutanugarn.

-She did it in dominant fashion.
+She did it in a dominant fashion.
 O’Keefe took a share of the first-round lead with a 5-under 67 on Tuesday, then backed that up with a 3-under 69 in the second round to clinch medalist honors at 8-under par.
 She breezed through match play, never seeing the 18th hole until the final against Lee.

-The Austin, Texas, native was named the Big 12 Player and Freshman of the Year after a standout season that included five top-10 finishes, but her only amateur victory came when she shared first place at the Darius Rucker Intercollegiate.
+The Austin, Tex., native was named the Big 12 Player and Freshman of the Year after a standout season that included five top-10 finishes, but her only amateur victory came when she shared first place at the Darius Rucker Intercollegiate.

 “Actually getting a first place all by myself is pretty cool,” O’Keefe said.
 “I’ve been close so many times.
 To come out on top, finally, it feels really good.”